Shauryam-singh/bolt-and-spark-web/README.md

-# Shyama-Venchers Web Store
+# Shyama-Ventures Web Store

-Welcome to the **Shyama-Venchers Web Store** – your go-to platform for premium quality fasteners and electrical components that meet the highest industry standards.
+Welcome to the **Shyama-Ventures Web Store** – your go-to platform for premium quality fasteners and electrical components that meet the highest industry standards.
 We offer a wide range of industrial fasteners, specialty fasteners, marine fasteners, switchboards, wires, and accessories.

 ## Features
 - Browse through various product categories